scottjg/rails/guides/source/association_basics.md

 Controls what happens to the associated object when its owner is destroyed:

 * `:destroy` causes the associated object to also be destroyed
-* `:delete` causes the asssociated object to be deleted directly from the database (so callbacks will not execute)
+* `:delete` causes the associated object to be deleted directly from the database (so callbacks will not execute)
 * `:nullify` causes the foreign key to be set to `NULL`.
 Callbacks are not executed.
 * `:restrict_with_exception` causes an exception to be raised if there is an associated record
 * `:restrict_with_error` causes an error to be added to the owner if there is an associated object